 Matching funds are not required; however, projects that include matching or leveraged funds from multiple funding sources will be given priority consideration.
-Consideration will also be given to projects that include plans that address ongoing sustainability beyond the grant period.

 3. Indirect Cost Rate.

 In order to charge indirect costs to a grant, the applicant organization must have an annually negotiated indirect cost rate agreement (NICRA).
 There are three types of NICRAs: